shinigl/Directory-React/README.md

 ### `RetrieveInformation.js`
 - Displays the added personal information stored in the app.

-Memory updated
-Great!
-Here's an updated version of your README.md to reflect that you're using Tailwind CSS:

-markdown
-Copy code
 # Personal Information App

 This is a simple web application built using React.js and styled with Tailwind CSS.
 It allows you to add new personal information and retrieve it.
 The app consists of two main components: `AddNewPerson` and `RetrieveInformation`.